This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 Answering children’s questions

 We answer questions honestly and sensitively, appropriate to the age and maturity of the pupils.
-Some questions may not be answered immediately if the teacher/member of staff feels they need to consult with the SLT, the clinical team or parents/carers.
+Some questions may not be answered immediately if the teacher/member of staff feels they need to consult with the Senior Leadership Team, the clinical team or parents/carers.
 Some questions may be more appropriately answered on a one-to-one basis, rather than with the whole class.

 Content and organisation of the RSE Programme for secondary pupils